Hey there! If you are looking for Mrs. Stolte, then you are in the right place.

 I moved to Austin in July 1997, later graduating from Concordia University.
 I love to take pictures, travel, read books, get lost in Target and Hobby Lobby, and to spend time with my precious children.
 I taught fourth grade in Hutto before becoming a mom.
 I then had the incredible pleasure to be a stay-at-home mom for five and half years, before returning to the classroom to teach 2nd grade for 5 years, and now 1st grade.

-I have five incredible blessings (children) - Adeline, also known as Addie, is a fifth grader this year.
+I have five incredible blessings (children) - Adeline, also known as Addie, is a sixth grader this year.
 She is very excited about returning to school.
 Addie loves reading and writing, dancing, singing and swimming.
 Her most favorite thing to do is ride horses; she is an exceptional BARREL RACER! :)

 Emma is my second daughter.
-She is equally excited to be returning to school for fourth grade!
+She is equally excited to be returning to school for fifth grade!
 She enjoys playing soccer, dancing and singing.
 Emma also loves, loves, loves babies and being a "momma" to any baby or child that will indulge her.
 Her bed is overflowing with baby dolls, but she still asks for a new one every time she walks through the doors of Target!

 Brennan is my "baby."
-He is less than excited to be in third grade - he would rather be outside playing basketball and football.
+He is less than excited to be in fourth grade - he would rather be outside playing basketball and football.
 He also takes great pride in filling any silent, peaceful moment with a spontaneous burst of noise or song.
 Unfortunately, I do believe that he has a future as the class clown.
 I apologize in advance to all his future teachers.

 I am super excited about starting another year of teaching here at Lakewood.
 I look forward to getting to know all of you and your families, as we grow our LAKEWOOD FAMILY!
 You are always welcome in our classroom - our home, is your home!

 "Of all the things you wear, your EXPRESSION is the most important."